 Piece Took Another – at the end of the player’s turn whose piece took another, play the piece took another motif following the motif for the piece that took another, transposing the piece’s motif for the move and modifying the piece’s motif to be played in an alternate mode, reversing the piece took another motif if a pawn was taken en passant.

-Piece was Reclaimed – play the piece was reclaimed motif after the motif for the piece that moved to the end of the board transposing for the distance it moved.
+Pawn Promotion – play the pawn promotion motif after the motif for the piece that moved to the end of the board transposing for the distance it moved.

 Castle – play the king’s side or queen’s side castle motif depending on which side the player has castled on, after a castle move.

 End the Game – play the game has ended motif as is if the game ended with a checkmate, reversing the motif if it was a stalemate, and inverting the motif if it was a forfeit.